Shades of Gray… you want 50 to inspire passion? Forget about it. I got 256.

 According to an expert source, there are two main reasons why Adams preferred black and white.
 The first was that he felt color could be distracting and could, therefore, divert an artist’s attention away from achieving his full potential when taking a photograph.
 Adams claimed he could get “a far greater sense of ‘color’ through a well-planned and executed black-and-white image than [he had] ever achieved with color photography.”

 The second reason was that Adams was a “master of control.”
-He wrote books about technique, developed the “Zone System”— something which helped determine the optimal exposure and development time for a given photograph—and introduced the idea of “previsualization,” which involved the photographer imagining what he wanted his final print to look like before he even took the shot.
-These concepts and methods allowed for nearly total control of all the potential variables that factor into a final print.
-Because of his love for control, Adams disliked color since it lacked this element that he had mastered with black and white. ( source: http://en.wikipedia.org/wiki/Ansel_Adams )
+He wrote books about technique, developed the “Zone System”—something that helped determine the optimal exposure and development time for a given photograph—and introduced the idea of “previsualization,” which involved the photographer imagining what he wanted his final print to look like before he even took the shot.
+These concepts and methods enabled nearly complete control over all potential variables that affect a final print.
+Because of his love for control, Adams disliked color, as it lacked the element he had mastered with black and white. ( source: http://en.wikipedia.org/wiki/Ansel_Adams )

-I hope that my work will encourage self expression in others and stimulate the search for beauty and creative excitement in the great world around us.
+I hope that my work will encourage self expression in others and stimulate the search for beauty and creative excitement in the great world around us.— Ansel Adams

 B/W photo of model Jess Robinson by A.D.
 Cook ©

-In the world of printing, “grayscale” refers to all the variables of tone between BLACK and WHITE.
-In printing, it’s referred to as halftones.
+In the world of printing, “grayscale” refers to the range of tones between BLACK and WHITE.
+In printing, it’s called halftoning.
 Grayscale images have many shades of gray in between – 256 in all, including black and white.
 Grayscale images that are a color variation (like the one below) are also referred to as monochromatic, denoting the presence of only one (mono) color (chrome).
 The best results come when the maximum range of gray tones, from the deepest shadows to the brightest highlights, is achieved.
 So, a photo like my shots of Jess (above and below) would ideally have an excellent range of whites, some deep blacks, and a full tonal range.

 Monochromatic photo of model Jess Robinson by A.D.
 Cook ©

 When designing my paintings, I often start with one of my photos.
-Typically, I’ll convert it to B/W and sometimes various shades of monochromatic so I can get an idea of what it feels like in different colors, which can affect the feeling of the finished work.
+Typically, I’ll convert it to B/W and sometimes to various shades of monochrome so I can get an idea of what it feels like in different colors, which can affect the finished work’s feeling.
 Blues are soothing, reds represent power, and so on.
 But often (more often than not anyway), I return to pure B/W, especially for my photos.

 Here are additional examples of my B/W artworks: CATCHING WIND | AVALON | MARQUEE | INFINITY | ANTHEM | NYX | ROSE | NUANCE | SUBLIME | SOLACE